isomerpages/moe-lianhuapri/_ccas/Visual & Performing/Percussion Ensemble.md

 Through the learning and performance of percussion instruments, students have been inculcated with values such as Self-discipline, Unity, Diligence, Resilience, Compassion and Excellence.
 They have also acquired music literacy and developed a sense of appreciation in percussion music through their learning journey.

-Through the learning and performance of percussion instruments, students have been inculcated with our school’s core values such as Self-discipline, Unity, Diligence, Resilience, Compassion and Excellence.
-They have also acquired music literacy and developed a sense of appreciation in percussion music through their learning journey.

 ## **Programme**

+**Promotion of CCA video**

 **P1 CCA Experience**

-Here’s an invitation for the P1 boys and girls to join the Percussion Ensemble CCA from the Captain, Lucas Khaw Eu Wen of 5 Compassion.
+Here’s an invitation for the P1 boys and girls to join the Percussion Ensemble CCA from the Captain, Lucas Khaw Eu Wen.

 <iframe width="711" height="511" src="https://www.youtube.com/embed/LpzZF9BRBUc" title="Percussion Ensemble" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>